utkutaglk/improvement/README.md

 # Github Bootcamp

-I write smthg in here to make progress in writing section.
+I write something in here to make progress in writing section.